project-akri/akri-docs/docs/discovery-handlers/onvif.md

 #### Filtering ONVIF cameras

 The ONVIF Discovery Handler supports basic filter capabilities has been provided.
-Discovery details can be set in the Configuration that tell the Discovery Handler to either include or exclude specific IP addresses, MAC addresses, or ONVIF scopes.
+Discovery details can be set in the Configuration that tell the Discovery Handler to either include or exclude specific IP addresses, MAC addresses, ONVIF scopes, or device uuids.

 For example, the following enables discovery of every camera that does not have an IP address of 10.0.0.1: